 2011 - Hereford Cathedral, UK

-Myles-Lea has executed over sixty commissions in ten countries.
+Myles-Lea has executed over eighty commissions in ten countries.
 His clients include:

 HRH The Prince of Wales